iecheta/LatticeLib/README.md

 | [`\exampledata`](/exampledata/)      | Data files (.mat) used to load the example data from each script.
 Contains two subfolders: [`\lattice`](/exampledata/lattice/), [`\xct`](/exampledata/xct/).   |

 ### `\scripts`
-The [`\scripts`](/scripts/) folder contains scripts providing demonstrations which showcase how LatticeLib's functions are used.
+The [`\scripts`](/scripts/) folder contains scripts which demonstrate how LatticeLib's functions are used.
 The scripts are sorted into two subfolders.
 The following scripts are located in the subfolder [`\lattice`](/scripts/lattice/):

 |filename|description|
 |------------|-------|